mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 Argument `$path` is absolute server path for `.htaccess` file.

+= Support for WP-CLI =

+The plugin supports WP-CLI, which enables faster image conversion from the server level.
+More information on how to get started with WP-CLI can be found in [the Handbook](https://make.wordpress.org/cli/handbook/guides/quick-start/).
+The supported commands are described below.

+Checking how many maximum images for conversion are on website:

+`wp webp-converter calculate`

+Converting all images:

+`wp webp-converter regenerate`

+Converting all images (with "Force convert all images again" option):

+`wp webp-converter regenerate -force`

 = Does plugin support CDN? =

 Unfortunately not.
 This is due to the logic of the plugin's operation.
 Plugins that enable integration with the CDN servers modify the HTML of the website, changing URLs for media files.
 This plugin does not modify URLs.
 Replacing URLs in the HTML code is not an optimal solution.